FIFA World Cup 2026

 3

-Each of the last three FWCs prior to 2026 have seen two hat-tricks scored, including in the final, which saw Kylian Mbappe net all three of France's goals against Argentina, albeit in a losing effort, as Argentina defeated Les Bleus on penalties in 2022.
-Mbappe's hat-trick was the first to be scored in a men's FIFA World Cup final since Geoff Hurst's three goals for England against West Germany in 1966.
+Each of the last four FWCs prior to 2026 have seen two hat-tricks scored.
+Kylian Mbappe's hat-trick in 2022 final was the first to be scored in a men's FIFA World Cup final since Geoff Hurst's three goals for England against West Germany in 1966.

 The list is filled with legendary strikers such as Eusebio (Portugal), Pele (Brazil) and Emilio Butragueno (Spain), each of whom registered one World Cup hat-trick across their respective international careers.